-MMNY24894 Enterprise Risk and Modelling

-understanding of the core concepts and tools used to build modern risk analysis models.
+MMNY24894 Enterprise and Strategic Risk Management: Cases, Tools and Techniques (Formally known as Enterprise Risk and understanding of the core concepts and tools used to build modern risk analysis models.
 It uses hands-on approach and practical computing exercises to introduce the students to the mathematical and The course introduces students to key theoretical concepts, risk management processes and practices within spectrum of contexts within which risk is currently understood as well as providing an statistical foundations of risk analysis.
 These core mathematical, statistical and computing concepts are then combined to explore a number of modern risk analysis modelling techniques.